Where can I get a trap?

 How many pests have been caught so far?

-As of May 2021, 2384 rats and 698 possums have been removed from the Songbird Project zone.
+As of March 2023, 6,744 rats, 3,510 mice, 375 hedgehogs and 1614 possums have been removed from the Songbird Project zone.
 By removing these predators, we are helping to create a safe place for native birds to live and breed.

 I have a pet cat, can I still use a rat trap on my property?